Treatments

 Acoustic Neuroma Treatments

-Because acoustic neuromas are complex, Northwestern Medicine offers a team approach to care.
+Because acoustic neuromas, also called vestibular schwannomas, are complex, Northwestern Medicine offers a multi-disciplinary, team-based approach to care.
+The team typically includes a neurosurgeon and a neuro-otologist (ENT), and may include a vestibular neurologist.
+When radiation treatment is indicated, a radiation oncologist will be part of your treatment team.
 Our specialists work together to give you a comprehensive assessment.
-Then, they will tailor a treatment plan for your needs.
+Then, they will tailor a treatment plan for your specific needs.

-Acoustic neuroma treatment aims to maintain your facial nerve function and save as much hearing as possible.
+Acoustic neuroma treatment aims to maintain your facial nerve function and preserving as much hearing and balance function as possible.
 Your treatment will depend on your age, health and tolerance for various treatments.

-If the neuroma is small, slow-growing and not causing symptoms, your physician may not recommend treatment.
+If the neuroma is small, slow-growing and not causing symptoms, your physician may not recommend treatment, and your tumor will be monitored for growth with MRI scans.

 If you need treatment, your care team may recommend the following:

-• Gamma Knife® radiosurgery: This technique delivers a single large dose of radiation to a specific target with surgical precision.
-It minimizes damage to nearby tissue, discomfort and the risk of bleeding and infection.
+- Stereotactic radiosurgery (SRS): This technique delivers a single dose of radiation to a specific target with high precision.
+It minimizes damage to nearby tissue, discomfort and the risk of bleeding and infection that come with open surgery.
+Radiosurgery can stop tumors from growing.
+The most commonly used type of radiosurgery is Gamma Knife® radiosurgery.